jason741852/c_locks/README.md

-# Lock Implementations in C
+# Lock Implementations
-The goal of this project is to examine the efficiency and the implicit relationships between locks and number of threads and work done inside and outside critical section.
+Written in C, we measure the effectiveness of different types of locks under varying conditions.
+The number of threads, and amount of work done inside and outside the critical section is varied, the critical section being the part of code that is locked each time.

+## Types of Locks
-Besides the Linux built-in pthread mutex and pthread spinlock, in sync.h/.c there are also my own version of spinlocks (using Test-and-Set and Test-and-Test-and-Set), mutex (exponential-back off), and queue lock.
+Besides the Linux built-in pthread mutex and pthread spinlock, in sync.h/.c I have created my own version of spin (using Test-and-Set and Test-and-Test-and-Set), mutex (exponential-back off), and queue locks.

+## Data Collection
 Data are collected and outputted in the Time_data sub-directory and then are analyzed and plotted using MATLAB scripts.

+## Compile Instructions
+Compile in the linux environment using the gcc compiler.

 ![alt tag](Data_plot/time_vs_numThreads.png)